KitronikLtd/pxt-kitronik-smart-greenhouse/b_UsingZIPLEDHueTutorial.md

 ### Introduction Step @unplugged
 Now that temperature is working, humidity and soil moisture can be added to ZIP LEDs 1 and 2.

-This stage of the tutorial is going to require the Prong to be connected to the Environmental Control Board using crocodile clips.
+This stage of the tutorial is going to require the Kitronik Greenhouse, with the planting section filled with soil, and the Mini Prong to be connected to the Environmental Control Board using crocodile clips.
-Connect Prong 3V to one of the 3V pads, Prong GND to one of the GND pads and Prong P1 to the Pin1 pad.
-Stick it into a plant pot.
+Connect Mini Prong 3V to one of the 3V pads, Mini Prong GND to one of the GND pads and Mini Prong 0 to the Pin1 pad.
+Stick it into the greenhouse planting section.

 ![Picture of Prong connected to Environmental Control Board]